konstructio/kubefirst-docs/docs/kubefirst/aws/gitlab/repositories.md

 `metaphor` is a suite of demo microservice applications to demonstrate how an application can be integrated into the kubefirst platform following best practices.
 It is described in more details [here](../../../explore/metaphor.md).

-## GitLab Repository Management
+## Repositories Management

-These GitLab repositories are being managed in Terraform.

-As you need additional GitLab repositories, just add a new section of Terraform code to `terraform/gitlab/kubefirst-repos.tf`
+The repositories are being managed in Terraform.
+If you need additional repositories, just add a new section of Terraform code to `terraform/gitlab/kubefirst-repos.tf`

 ```terraform
 module "your_repo_name" {